 1 Overview of the methodology

-This methodology determines the maximum allowable off-axis e.i.r.p. spectral density (“EIRPC”) for an aeronautical earth station in motion (A-ESIMss) transmitter communicating with a non-GSO FSS satellite that would ensure compliance with a set of pre-established power flux-density (pfd) limits defined on the Earth surface.
+This methodology determines the maximum allowable off-axis e.i.r.p. spectral density (“EIRPC”) for an aeronautical earth station in motion (A-ESIMs) transmitter communicating with a non-GSO FSS satellite that would ensure compliance with a set of pre-established power flux-density (pfd) limits defined on the Earth surface.
 This methodology derives the EIRPC considering the relevant loss and attenuation in the geometry considered, among other things.

-The methodology then compares the computed EIRPC with the reference off-axis e.i.r.p. towards the ground (“EIRPR”) of the A-ESIMss.
+The methodology then compares the computed EIRPC with the reference off-axis e.i.r.p. towards the ground (“EIRPR”) of the A-ESIMs.
 For each emission in each group of a non-GSO satellite system, EIRPR can be calculated by using the Appendix 4 data for that system as well as other input parameters that shall be provided by the notifying administration for that system.

-Specifically, for each emission in the ITU non-GSO satellite system associated with a to-be-defined non-GSO A-ESIMss class of station, the EIRPR is the algebraic summation (in logarithmic terms) of the maximum power at the antenna flange (element C.8.a.1 of Appendix 4), the peak gain of the A-ESIMss antenna (element C.10.d.3 of Appendix 4), the maximum achievable off-axis gain isolation towards the ground of the A-ESIMss antenna and a parameter that would compensate for any difference between the emission bandwidth and the reference bandwidth of the pre-established set of pfd limits.
+Specifically, for each emission in the ITU non-GSO satellite system associated with a to-be-defined non-GSO A-ESIMs class of station, the EIRPR is the algebraic summation (in logarithmic terms) of the maximum power at the antenna flange (element C.8.a.1 of Appendix 4), the peak gain of the A-ESIMs antenna (element C.10.d.3 of Appendix 4), the maximum achievable off-axis gain isolation towards the ground of the A-ESIMs antenna and a parameter that would compensate for any difference between the emission bandwidth and the reference bandwidth of the pre-established set of pfd limits.

-The operations of A-ESIMss shall be evaluated over multiple predefined altitude ranges in order to establish as many EIRPC levels for comparison with EIRPR.
+The operations of A-ESIMs shall be evaluated over multiple predefined altitude ranges in order to establish as many EIRPC levels for comparison with EIRPR.
 This comparison is at the basis of the methodology and examination that are described more in detail in the following section.

 2 Parameters and geometry

 Figure A.2.1 provides a description of the geometry considered under this methodology.
-The figure shows an ESIMss flying at two different altitudes and also some of the parameters used for the calculation.
-The model is agnostic to non-GSO ESIMss geographical locations on Earth and assumes a spherical Earth model with a fixed radius for the calculation.
+The figure shows an ESIMs flying at two different altitudes and also some of the parameters used for the calculation.
+The model is agnostic to non-GSO ESIMs geographical locations on Earth and assumes a spherical Earth model with a fixed radius for the calculation.

 Figure a.2.1

-Geometry for the examination of compliance for two different ESIMss altitudes
+Geometry for the examination of compliance for two different ESIMs altitudes

 All the parameters required by the Bureau to carry out the examination process are listed and briefly described in Table A.2.1.
 Additional considerations are further elaborated in section 3.